 We are searching for an enthusiastic and ambitious master’s student to investigate this topic.

-The scale and severity of the COVID-19 pandemic is unprecedented in recent history.
+Study context: The scale and severity of the COVID-19 pandemic is unprecedented in recent history.
 The Corona pandemic is currently disrupting everyday life in 189 countries of the world.
 In their attempt to urgently control the healthcare implications of the pandemic, governments are placing restrictions on the freedom of movement of citizens and their participation in economic and social activities.
 These measures are impacting many of the social practices (travel, food, work, gym, school, holidays) that comprise everyday life in contemporary societies.
 However, different experiences and intervention strategies across Europe point to the importance of socio-political and governing contexts for meditating the form and effect of the disruption being caused by the pandemic on experiences and practices in daily life.

 The current COVID-19 pandemic provides an important and immediate empirical context in which to advance understandings of the social dynamics of everyday consumption practices